Zenemig/frontend-test/README.md

   * Find out that it was not you who did your test
   * See large commits without much explanation in the messages in your repository
-  * Finding a commit with the NPM and Bower dependencies
+  * Finding a commit with the NPM and Bower dependencies or sensitive data

 ## What we will evaluate from your test